Kostas Kotzias – The man behind Metaxas

 He had been a collaborator of Metaxas in the Freethinkers Party, but later switched to the Liberals, which earned him the epithet of an ‘adventurist’.
 In 1934 he was elected Mayor of Athens, and in 1936, when Ioannis Metaxas established its regime, he was elected as Minister for the Capital District.

 He was an overt supporter of Hitlerism in Greece, and had attempted to found a youth movement on Hitler’s model in Greece before the imposition of the Metaxas dictatorship.
 As one of the main supporters of Nazism in Greece and established powerful contacts with the German regime, some of them made during the time of his visit to the Berlin Olympic Games.

-In fact, Kotzias had a friendly relationship with both Goering and Goebbels and he was the only member of the Metaxas govemment to have met Hitler personally.
+Indeed, Kotzias had a friendly relationship with both Goering and Goebbels and he was the only member of the Metaxas government to have met Hitler personally.
 He was known in Berlin to be the “perfect advertiser” of the Nazi ideology in Greece.
 The British viewed him as the Greek Goering, and Goebbels described him as a true friend of the German people.

 Kotzias often travelled to Germany and befriended the Nazi regime officials throughout his appointment.
 For instance, as Minister for the Capital District, in September 1936 he greeted the Minister of Propaganda of Hitler’s Germany, Joseph Goebbels, at the Athens airport, and was his host during Goebbels visit to Greece.

 He visited several times the German and Italian capitals, where he had positive impressions about the regimes.
 In 1938 he contributed to a German publication, entitled “Unsterbliches Hellas”, where he wrote an article about the Greek youth since Antiquity to the Greek fascist EON phalanges.